JUkhan/Ajwah/modules/ajwah-store/README.md

 >> npm i ajwah-devtools [optional]
 ```

-Declare your store as a global variable or enable `exposeApiGlobally:true`.
+Declare your store as a global variable.

 ```dart
 const store = new AjwahStore();